 After applying the relaxing serum, the test participants had decreased heart rate values, blood pressure values remained constant.
 However, after smelling the serum in the bottle the (systolic) blood pressure significantly decreased.
 We did not find an effect on inter-beat interval variation, nor on EDA.
 The behavior data showed a decrease in the number of posture switches after applying the test serum.
 We found no effect on the time spent sitting upright or leaning back, nor on leg behavior.

 The relaxing shampoo and serum both had physiological and behavioral effects that pointed to relaxation.
 This was very good news for our client as it backed up the claim being made by the company.
 The relaxing shampoo and serum have been on the market since April last year, with their claim.

 Although we tried to make the test environment as natural as possible, it was not an in-home setting and many participants mentioned this.
-In a real-life setting behavioral data would be leading, in our case we are inclined to attribute most weight to the physiology.
+In a real-life setting behavioral data would be leading, in our case, we are inclined to attribute most weight to physiology.
 Shampoo and serum showed different effects.
 This may be because both products differ in chemical composition and concentration of active ingredients.
 What may also have played a role is that the fragrance of the shampoo disappeared to a large extent as participants washed their arm while the serum remained in the hair.